-The Moxa switch reset button can be used to perform two functions: quickly reset the switch's configuration and save the current configuration and log files to the ABC-02.
-Please refer to the QIG for how to use the ABC-02.
+The Moxa switch reset button can be used to quickly reset the switch's configuration, and save the current configuration and log files to the ABC-02.
+Press the Reset button on top of the EDS switch to back up the current system configuration files and event logs to the ABC-02.